rikyiso01/LaProxy/README.md

 ## Introduction

 > An easy to use proxy for A/D
+> You can read the documentation at [rikyiso01.github.io/laproxy](https://rikyiso01.github.io/laproxy)

 ## Code Samples